1776 (film): Historical accuracy

 The Liberty Bell in 1776 is shown being rung as the delegates were signing the Declaration on July 4; however, Independence Hall's wooden steeple was structurally unstable, and the Liberty Bell was silent, having been lowered into the upper chamber of the brick tower.
 A smaller bell, used to toll the hours, may have rung on July 8, for the public reading of the Declaration.

 Many characters in 1776 differ from their historical counterparts.
 Central to the drama is the depiction of John Adams as "obnoxious and disliked."
 According to biographer David McCullough, Adams was one of the most respected members of Congress in 1776.
 Adams's often-quoted description of himself in Congress as "obnoxious, suspected, and unpopular" is from a letter written 46 years later in 1822, after his unpopular presidency had likely colored his view of the past.
 According to McCullough, no delegate described Adams as obnoxious in 1776.
 Historian Garry Wills earlier made a similar argument, writing that "historians relay John Adams's memories without sufficient skepticism", and that it was Dickinson, not Adams, who was advocating an unpopular position in 1776.

 The Committee of Five appointed to write the Declaration of Independence were: Franklin, age 70 (Howard da Silva was 62 at the time of filming in 1971); Roger Sherman, 55 (Rex Robbins was 36); Adams, 41 (Daniels was 44); Jefferson, 33 (Ken Howard was 27); and Livingston, 29 (John Myhers was 49).
-The lyrics of "But Mr. Adams" say Livingston cannot write the Declaration because "I've been presented with a new son by the noble stork", but Livingston had only two children, both daughters, and the elder was not born until 1780.
+The lyrics of "But Mr. Adams" say Livingston claims to have "been presented with a new son by the noble stork" to avoid writing the declaration; no such son ever existed.
+Franklin's limited role in the drafting in 1776 is portrayed as the document being unfit for his pithy writing style; it was in fact because of Franklin's gout (which is mentioned in the dialogue), and his being homebound during June 1776 as a result, that his contributions to the committee were limited to letters of correspondence with Jefferson.